-Open doors and windows before you set off and allow a few extra minutes to circulate air to help cool your car down and ease discomfort, just remember to keep doors and windows locked when leaving your vehicle unattended.
+Open doors and windows before you set off and allow a few extra minutes to circulate air to help cool your car down and ease discomfort.
+Remember to keep doors and windows locked when leaving your vehicle unattended.

-Remember to bring an extra pair of appropriate driving shoes if you’re heading to the beach, as driving barefoot or in flip flops can be dangerous.
+Bring an extra pair of appropriate driving shoes if you’re heading to the beach, as driving barefoot or in flip flops can be dangerous.

 Certain antihistamines and hay fever tablets can not only impair your ability to drive, but could cause you to fail the driving drug test.
-This could see you fined up to £5000 and have points added to your licence.
+This could see you fined up to £5,000 and have points added to your licence.

 Glare from the sun can impact vision and dazzle you while driving.
 Reduce the effects by wearing sunglasses, using your sun visor and making sure your windscreen is clean before setting off.